logicmagix/tide42/README.md

 06.11.25

 ⚠️ **PLEASE Back Up Your Configs!** ⚠️
 Tide42 installs `init.vim` to `~/.config/nvim`, which may overwrite `init.vim`/`init.lua`.
 Back up first!
 Run mv init.lua or init.vim to save configs to `~/.config/nvim/backup/*.bak`.
-This should now be hanlded by the installer but the best way is to do it manually before running the installer to be sure.
+This should now be handled by the installer but the best way is to do it manually before running the installer to be sure.
 Don’t lose your hard work!

+07.26.25
+- Added zsh logic for initialization of the terminal buffer.
+- The default shell is bash however users can comment the initialization buffer for bash starting at line 153 and ending at line 191 to switch to zsh if desired.

+- Changed default ui to maximize the file buffer and minimize all other buffers for a cleaner entry.
+All buffer manipulation hotkeys remain the same.

 06.09.25
--Tide42 tested and working on 32bit systems and on the newest nvim version 0.11.2 -Added autocmd for default colorscheme.
+- Tide42 tested and working on 32bit systems and on the newest nvim version 0.11.2
+- Added autocmd for default colorscheme.
 Check lines 96 and 154 of init.vim to customize your own palette and theme like habamax, elflord, peachpuff, etc.

 06.03.25
 - Default input layout reformatted with latest push.. feedback requested or alternately change it to your liking in init.vim.